Look Before You Leap: Enhancing Attention and Vigilance Regarding Harmful Content with GuidelineLLM: Experiments

 \subsection{Dataset and Setup}

-For harmful datasets, we select three in-the-wild jailbreak datasets (i.e., DAN~\citep{shen2023anything}, SAP200~\citep{deng2023attack}, JailbreakChatGPT~\citep{liu2023jailbreaking}) and a popular optimization-based automatic jailbreak method (i.e., AutoDAN~\citep{liu2023autodan}).
+For harmful datasets, we select three in-the-wild jailbreak datasets (i.e., DAN~\cite{shen2023anything}, SAP200~\cite{deng2023attack}, JailbreakChatGPT~\cite{liu2023jailbreaking}) and a popular optimization-based automatic jailbreak method (i.e., AutoDAN~\cite{liu2023autodan}).
 Additionally, we use gpt-3.5-turbo-0125 to generate a T-jailbreak dataset comprising 1,137 queries.
-Besides, to evaluate the impact of GuidelineLLM on the helpfulness of the responding LLMs, we sample 400 queries from the Alpaca and GPTTeacher datasets~\citep{alpaca}.
+Besides, to evaluate the impact of GuidelineLLM on the helpfulness, we sample 400 queries from the Alpaca and GPTTeacher datasets~\cite{alpaca}.